-Course # Title Credits

-ENGL& 101 ENGLISH COMPOSITION I 5

-Any course designated as humanities (H)

-Any course designated as social sciences (SS) 5

-Any additional course of designated as humanities (H) or social sciences (SS) 5

-Note: See an advisor for help choosing appropriate courses in this area.
-Depending on the major and the transfer institution, certain courses are preferred.
+Course # Title Credits ENGL& 101 ENGLISH COMPOSITION I 5 Any course designated d as humanities (H) 5 Any course designated d as social sciences (SS) 5 Any additional course designated as humanities (H) or social sciences (SS) 5 dvisor for help choosing appropriate courses in this area.
+Depending on the transfer institution, certain courses are preferred.

-Sub-Total Credits: 20